Senior Lecturer and Program Coordinator

 As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know in advance what the correct output should be.
 I am no longer actively conducting research in this area, but a full list of publications is available in my CV.

-In Spring 2021, I will be teaching CMSC B353 Software Engineering, and also co-organizing CMSC B399 Senior Capstone with Prof. Dianna Xu.
+Spring 2021: I am currently teaching CMSC B353 Software Engineering, and also co-organizing CMSC B399 Senior Capstone with Prof. Dianna Xu.

 I also have created three online courses that are publicly available: